yjk16/aws/vpc.md

-## Steps to create a VPC with a public subnet
+## Steps to create a VPC with 2 tier architecture (with a public subnet and private subnet)

 ### 1. Create VPC